PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/IngoBattleGrinder.md

 ### Instructions

+1. If your game version is the same or higher than 1.1.0, you have unlocked the battle mode dialogue from Ingo.
+In this dialogue you can choose between Regular Pokémon battles, Path of Tenacity, Path of Solitude and Select Pokémon.
-1. You have unlocked all Ingo's regular battles.
+2. You have unlocked all Ingo's regular battles.
+If your game version is the same or higher than 1.1.0, check this Serebii [page](https://www.serebii.net/legendsarceus/ingobattles.shtml) for a complete list of all regular battles.
-2. Stand in front of Ingo.
+3. Stand in front of Ingo.
-3. Start the program in the game.
+4. Start the program in the game.

 <img src="images/IngoBattleGrinder-1.png">